Bryaro/pp5/README.md

 - **Secure Payment Processing:** Integrates Stripe for safe and secure payment transactions.
 - **Personal and Payment Information Encryption:** To protect user privacy and enhance security during transactions.
 - **Social Media Integration:** For marketing and user engagement, including direct links to Facebook and Instagram.
-- **Email Newsletter Subscription:** Allowing users to subscribe to updates, offers, and news.
+- **Email Newsletter Subscription:** Allowing users to subscribe to updates, offers, and news etc.

 ## Technologies Used